maxhelias/dotfiles-macos/README.md

 # Git
 batdiff # Beautiful git diff
+fzf-gc # Beautiful git checkout

 # Directory
-ls # Display directory with exa ll # Like ll with hidden fzf-preview # Display directory recursively with a preview ctree # Display a tree recursive with detail tmp # Go to /tmp folder
+ls # Display directory with exa ll # Like ll with hidden fzf-preview # Display directory recursively with a preview tree # Display a tree recursive with detail tmp # Go to /tmp folder

 # Info